 GETTING BRIDGE ADDRESSES

 Because bridge addresses are not public, you will need to request them yourself.
-You have two options:
+You have a few options:

 ENTERING BRIDGE ADDRESSES

 Once you have obtained some bridge addresses, you will need to enter them into Tor Launcher.